 Benefits of qualifying pitches:

-• Better resource allocation: With a sharper focus, teams can invest more time in nurturing existing client relationships and preparing for critical pitches, reducing overall burnout.
+Better resource allocation: With a sharper focus, teams can invest more time in nurturing existing relationships and preparing for critical pitches, reducing burnout.

-• Reduced turnover: Agencies that adopt a pitch qualification process often experience lower staff turnover and higher client retention rates, as their teams aren’t constantly overstretched.
+Reduced turnover: Agencies that adopt a pitch qualification process often experience lower staff turnover and higher client retention rates.

 Building a strong qualification process